PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Search ID field** - a text input field with the placeholder _Search ID_, inputting number, clicking Search CTA, will filtrate the numeric results.
 - **Search reference** - a text input field with the placeholder _Search reference_, inputting letters, clicking Search CTA will filtrate the appropriate reference results (**Search name** - in List of empty categories only).
-- **Description** - a text input field with the placeholder _Search description_, inputting letters, clicking Search CTA will filtrate the appropriate description results.
+- **Search name** - a text input field with the placeholder _Search name_, inputting letters, clicking Search CTA will filtrate the appropriate name results (**Search description** - in List of empty categories only)
 - **Blank dropdown** - a dropdown element, having Blank value by default, YES or NO value.
 - **Search CTA** - by default the button is disabled.
 Once there is something typed in the Filtering fields, the button becomes active.
 After clicking the button, the search results will be returned in the table.
 If there are no results found, there will be a black triangle icon with with a white exclamation mark displayed in table, and a small description above _No records found_.
 X icon and _Reset_ near Search CTA indicates about resetting the search.